 SP Group’s commitment to sustainable food packaging involves redesigning traditional packaging formats to create sustainable packaging that reduces our ecological footprint and aids the recycling process.
 Discover our most environmentally friendly packaging.

 We aim to use as much post-consumer recycled packaging in our PET as possible to ensure a high content of recycled material.
 Our materials can be recycled and used to create new packaging, thereby reducing the carbon footprint of the production process.
-The plastic materials that we guarantee can be recycled are PET, HDPE, LDPE and PP. Our recyclable materials range includes our eco range: PE ECO and PE HB ECO.
+The plastic materials that we guarantee can be recycled are PET, HDPE, LDPE and PP. Our recyclable materials range includes our eco range: PE ECO, PE HB ECO and PP HB ECO.

 We give plastic a second life by choosing to make recycled packaging.
 This packaging is produced from materials that have previously been used in different types of packaging.
 The waste becomes new raw materials.
 One of our materials that is made from 100% recycled material is rPET.
 This monolayer film has good chemical and heat resistance.